 If you’re going to offer an opt-in option, make sure it’s a good one.
-A newsletter is a great start so give some thought as what you’ll call it as this is what will entice them to opt in.
+A newsletter is a great start, so give some thought to what you’ll call it, as this is what will entice them to opt-in.
 For example, how compelling is a newsletter called “Spring Issue, Volume 2” compared to “5 Ways To Make Money From Selling Chicken Coops”.
-Granted, it’s a niche market we’re dealing with here but if you’re in the business of selling chicken coops (and I can tell you with a very straight face that building and selling chicken coops is BIG business, and if you don’t believe me, check it out on clickbank.com), then that newsletter will have your prospects signing up in droves.
+Granted, it’s a niche market we’re dealing with here, but if you’re in the business of selling chicken coops (and I can tell you with a very straight face that building and selling chicken coops is BIG business, and if you don’t believe me, check it out on clickbank.com), then that newsletter will have your prospects signing up in droves.

 If you’re going to promote a newsletter, commit to sending it out at least once a month, if not twice.
 To make sure this happens, write at least 6 before you start promoting it so that you have a few in reserve and then start publishing them.
 Not only will it take the pressure off you to write them when time is tight, and deadlines are looming, but you’ll also find it’s easier to write 10 stories x 400 words in one sitting rather than rustling up the motivation to write one story x 400 words on 10 different occasions.
 Trust me on this one.